-2. Description of the Lead Agency's Leadership Role in State Prevention Activities

-Each applicant must describe the role of the lead agency and how it will lead the child maltreatment prevention activities in the state.
-This section describes the interdisciplinary, collaborative, and public-private structure, including its representation from private and public sector parents and service providers that will direct and support coordinated child abuse prevention resources and activities to better strengthen and support families (Section 204(1)).
+2. Description of the Lead Agency's Leadership Role in State Prevention Activities interdisciplinary, collaborative, and public-private structure, including its representation from private and public sector parents and service providers that will direct and support coordinated child abuse prevention resources and activities to better strengthen and support families (Section 204(1)).